Alone in the Dark: Films

+Comic

 An Alone in the Dark one-shot comic book entitled Life is a Hideous Thing was published by Semic Comics in 2001 in France and translated by Image Comics in the U.S. in September 2002.
 It was also translated and published in Italy and Spain.
 Written by Jean-Marc Lofficier and drawn by Matt Haley and Aleksi Briclot, it takes place just before Alone in the Dark: The New Nightmare.
 It stars Edward Carnby and introduces Aline Cedrac, both on the trail of a mysterious lost city of Aggartha in Tibet.
 The comic also features Frank Stone, a young scientist who accompanies Aline, Ganesha, a fortune hunter, and Dr. Leng, a wise man who lives in his private flying ship along with his beautiful assistant Monplaisir (the two characters also appear in a French comic book based on "Motor Mayhem").

 The characters travel to Aggartha in order to destroy the Crown of Genghis Khan, a powerful artifact able to summon a powerful creature known as the Creeping Chaos.
 Frank Stone is revealed to be possessed by a demon, and unleashes the Creeping Chaos.
 Its up to Carnby and Cedrac to defeat him and cast the creature back.
 The Creeping Chaos's appearance is based on a deity from Lovecraft's lore, Shub-Niggurath.

-In 2005, an Alone in the Dark film was released starring Christian Slater as Edward Carnby.
-A semi-sequel to the fourth game in the series, Alone in the Dark: The New Nightmare, the movie has little-to-no relation to the games from the 1990s or the 2008 continuation.
-The film is known as one of the worst ever made.
-The movie contains plot elements that directly contradict those in The New Nightmare, thus it is not considered canonical by either timeline.
-Guinness World Records named the film the "Lowest-Grossing Game Based Movie" in Guinness World Records: Gamer's Edition 2008 edition.
-Production on a fifth installment of Alone in the Dark was confirmed when screenwriters of the film stated that the director, Uwe Boll, looked over preliminary monster art from the new game to get inspiration for the film's creatures.

-However, the game was delayed and Darkworks, the development team behind Alone in the Dark: The New Nightmare, eventually worked on another survival horror game, Cold Fear, released in early 2005.
-Atari confirmed in 2006 the production of Alone in the Dark: Near Death Investigation by Eden Games development studio and Hydravision Entertainment studio.